wedesoft/www.wedesoft.de/_posts/2022-02-08-tuxedo-aura-15-debian-11.md

 * Press **F2** to enter the BIOS; press **F7** to select the boot device
 * If you want to set up a Windows/Linux dual-boot (using Grub) you need to disable Bitlocker encryption
 * If you want to mount an NTFS partition you need to disable fast boot on Windows
+* The BIOS supports [Flexicharger][30] which lets you set charge limits to extend battery life

 [1]: https://www.tuxedocomputers.com/en
 [2]: https://www.tuxedocomputers.com/de